sopkeyn/sopkeyn/README.md

 - 👋 Hi, I’m @sopkeyn
 - 🌱 3rd year stunner of *Mechatronics Engineering*
-- 😄 I'm urrebtly learning *Robotics 2*
+- 😄 I'm currently learning *Robotics 2* and *Control Systems Engineering*
 - ⚡ All of my projects are in https://github.com/sopkeyn
 - ✨ Soon to be Engineer